AcademySoftwareFoundation/rez/docs/source/package_definition.rst

    :type: str | list[list[str]]

    URL for package webpage, or, if a string containing spaces, a command to run.
-You can show the help for a package using the ``rez-help`` command line tool.
+You can show the help for a package using the :ref:`rez-help` command line tool.
 If this value is a list of list, then this represents multiple help entries.

    .. code-block:: python